rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 service unattended-upgrades restart
 ```

-## Enable a your Firewall (essential)
+## Enable a Firewall (essential)

-A firewall filters network traffic to prevent undesireble connections.
-By default there should be no problematic ports open on your machine, but it is for example possible that a vulnerability allows an attacker to send requests on a port that shouldn't be responding to anything.
+A firewall filters network traffic to prevent undesirable connections.
+By default, there should be no problematic ports open on your machine, but it is for example possible that a vulnerability allows an attacker to send requests on a port that shouldn't be responding to anything.

 Ubuntu comes with `ufw` installed by default, the **u**ncomplicated **f**ire **w**all is a convenient package to manage your firewall.